-Since 2008, the Eli Whitney Students Program has offered non-traditional age students the opportunity to enroll in Yale College for the completion of the B.A. or B.S. degree.
+Since 2008, the Eli Whitney Students Program has offered non-traditional students the opportunity to enroll in Yale College for the completion of the B.A. or B.S. degree.
 Yale seeks applicants whose academic background, work experience, and community involvement are particularly suited to study at Yale.
 All candidates must present evidence of high academic potential, maturity, and clear motivation for their proposed course of study.

-The program is designed to meet the needs of students unable to attend college full-time by offering the opportunity to enroll part-time and take a minimum of three courses per year.
-Eli Whitney students are also allowed up to seven years to complete the B.A. or B.S.
+The program is also designed to meet the needs of students unable to attend college full-time by offering the opportunity to enroll part-time and take a minimum of three courses per year.
+Eli Whitney students are allowed up to seven years to complete the B.A. or B.S.
 Current students in the program tend to choose both options—full- or part-time enrollment—and many benefit from the program’s flexibility by taking varying numbers of courses each term.

 Eli Whitney students apply for their status to the appropriate associate director of undergraduate admissions by an established deadline, are admitted after a careful screening process, and pay tuition on a per-course basis.
-Eli Whitney students are undergraduates to all effects and purposes, and are included on the class lists routinely sent to instructors, often with the letters “DS” (degree, special) or “EW” (Eli Whitney) in the “Class” column.
+Eli Whitney students are undergraduates in all effects and purposes, and are included on the class lists routinely sent to instructors, often with the letters “DS” (degree, special) or “EW” (Eli Whitney) in the “Class” column.